-- pre_autoinit Called near the end of init, but before methods marked with @Device. setup(autoinit=True) are invoked.
+- 1. pre_autoinit Called near the end of init, after convenience imports have been imported, but before methods marked with @Device.setup(autoinit=True) are invoked.
 This is a good location to sync additional micropython dependencies to device. - 2. post_init Called at the very end of init.
 This is a good location to set custom object attributes.